pkg-tool/vibro/extensions/slash-commands-example/README.md

 This is an example extension showcasing how to write slash commands.

-See: [Extensions: Slash Commands](https://zed.dev/docs/extensions/slash-commands) in the Zed Docs.
+See: Extensions: Slash Commands in the Vector docs.

 ## Pre-requisites